cocos-creator/creator-api-docs-2.x/en/classes/Tween.md

 Module: [cc](../modules/cc.md)

 Tween provide a simple and flexible way to create action.
-Tween's api is more flexible than cc.Action:
+Tween's api is more flexible than `cc.Action`:
- - Support creating an action sequence in chained api,
+ - Support creating an action sequence in chained api.
  - Support animate any objects' any properties, not limited to node's properties.
-   By contrast, cc.Action needs to create a new action class to support new node property.
+By contrast, `cc.Action` needs to create a new action class to support new node property.
- - Support working with cc.Action,
+ - Support working with `cc.Action`.
  - Support easing and progress function.